Today, I’m going to show you how to fix an odometer that doesn’t work.

 But more importantly, your speedometer and odometer won’t work.

-So if we start from the front of the car, pass the oil pin back to the transmission, if we look on the rear of the transmission, you could find the vehicle speed sensor right back here.
+So if we start from the front of the car, pass the oil pin back to the transmission, if we look at the rear of the transmission, you could find the vehicle speed sensor right back here.

 It’s easy to replace with just one bolt holding it in.